Homefront: The Revolution was a huge letdown for me.

 The game COULD HAVE done something with this to make it mesh with the original story.
 All they had to do was present it as though it was propaganda made up by the Koreans to make themselves look better.
 We could have had the player learning what actually happened through old newspapers or something.
 Boy that would have been swell.

-Nah, fuck that shit, good stories are for pussies.
+Good stories are for pussies.

 My next issue was with how unrealistic the native Philadelphians are.
 Have the devs even listened to someone from Philly talk?
 This game has some of the whitest black people I’ve never met in my entire 32 years in Philly.
-I get that they couldn’t throw the word “nigga” around or have every other word be an F-bomb, but still, the way the characters talk is completely unrealistic.
+I get that they couldn’t throw the N-word around or have every other word be an F-bomb, but still, the way the characters talk is completely unrealistic.
 And it wasn’t just the black characters, the white characters didn’t sound close to realistic either.
 The closest thing I heard to a Philadelphia accent was one character who had a New York accent.
 Not once did I hear someone use the word “jawn“.
 Let me just say to any game developers out there, if you make a game about Philly, you HAVE to use the word “jawn” at least once.
 You can’t just slap some cheesesteak signs on some buildings and call it Philly.
-If the characters are talking like they went to Catholic school in West Chester, you fucked up.
+If the characters are talking like they went to Catholic school in West Chester, you screwed up.
 I’d be more than willing to do a Philly-speak consultation with any game devs, for a small fee of course.

 There was one thing the devs DID get right in their portrayal of Philly though, aside from the neighborhood names (just not the placements of those neighborhoods).
 The city is indeed one gigantic dump full of classless trash.
 And you know what?
 We don’t need some stupid Norks to make it that way.
 We have folks like Mayor Kenney, who literally pulled a bait-and-switch with the Philly Beverage Tax and wants to set up safe-injection sites for drug addicts in what’s becoming known as one of the heroin capitals of the world.
 Seriously, it’s so bad that Vice did an entire special on it.
 We also have a DA that has decided he no longer wants to prosecute drug and gun-related crimes.
-I was going to link you a source for that but all the sources I could find want to charge a subscription fee to read them, and I’ll be fucked if I’m giving that poorly-written jizz rag known as the Philadelphia Inquirer any of my money, so if you don’t believe me you’ll have to do your own research on this one.
+I was going to link you a source for that but all the sources I could find want to charge a subscription fee to read them, and I’ll be damned if I’m giving that poorly-written rag known as the Philadelphia Inquirer any of my money, so if you don’t believe me you’ll have to do your own research on this one.
 Best I can offer is this proof that Philly PD hates DA Krasner, they even call him “Let’em Go Larry” and everything.

 But this isn’t about Philly politics, this is about Homefront: The Revolution, so let me get right back on track.